Shepherd Center Pharmacy Residency Program

 2021-2022 PGY1 Pharmacy Resident

-In more than four decades, Shepherd Center has grown to a world-renowned, 152-bed hospital that treats more than 8,000 patients each year across our inpatient, outpatient, and day programs.
-Recognized as Model Systems for both Spinal Cord Injury and Traumatic Brain Injury, Shepherd is part of an elite group of hospitals driven to provide extraordinary care.
+In more than four decades, Shepherd Center has grown into a world-renowned, 152-bed hospital that treats more than 8,000 patients annually across our inpatient, outpatient, and day programs.
+Recognized as a Model Systems for both Spinal Cord Injury and Traumatic Brain Injury, Shepherd is part of an elite group of hospitals driven to provide extraordinary care.
 Some things that make us a top training facility include:

-Shepherd Centers creates the Residency Selection Committee each year.
-All qualifying candidates’ application materials will be screened by at least two (2) selection committee members using a standardized rubric that takes into account scholarly activity, professional and community involvement, work /practice experience, learning experience rotations, letters of recommendation, and letters of intent.
+The Residency Advisory Committee evaluates candidates each year.
+All qualifying candidates’ application materials will be screened using a standardized rubric that takes into account scholarly activity, professional and community involvement, work /practice experience, learning experience rotations, letters of recommendation, and letters of intent.

 An opportunity to interview will be offered to the top candidates.
-Interviews will be conducted in groups of up to two (2) candidates.
 Each interviewer will submit an evaluation of the candidate using a standardized rubric.

 After completion of all interviews, interview evaluations, and clinical skills assessment evaluations, the Residency Selection Committee makes a Rank Order List in the NMS Match System in our order of applicant preference.

-The length of the core learning experiences is six weeks.
+The length of the core learning experiences is 5 weeks.
 The longitudinal learning experiences are over 9 months to 12 months.
 Please see below for the length of each learning experience/rotation.

 Core Learning Experiences/Rotations